 Embellishing Vintage Textiles: Buttons and Buttonholes

-Whether from an estate sale or a thrift store, vintage fabrics, with their nostalgic charm and classic appeal, are hard to resist.
-In Sew Vintage, Jennie Archer Atwood shows you how to fashion these textile treasures into elegant creations for garments or home.
-This excerpt from Chapter 4 shows you how to add a bit of history to your contemporary garments through embellishing with vintage buttons.
+Editor’s note: Whether from an estate sale or a thrift store, vintage fabrics, with their nostalgic charm and classic appeal, are hard to resist.
+In Sew Vintage (The Taunton Press, 2002), Jennie Archer Atwood shows how to fashion these textile treasures into elegant creations for garments or for the home.
+This excerpt from Chapter 4 shows how to add a bit of history to contemporary garments through embellishing with vintage buttons.

-With a little imagination and the skills you have, ordinary details like buttons and buttonholes can become design features.
-Take the techniques you regularly apply in sewing and tweak them using vintage fabric, buttons, and bits and pieces.
+Use a little imagination and your sewing skills to turn ordinary details like buttons and buttonholes into design features.
+Take the techniques you regularly apply in sewing and alter them slightly while using vintage fabric, buttons, and bits and pieces.